JeremyBakker/aws-elasticbeanstalk-deployment-instructions/README.md

 #### Creating and Activating Your Account
 1. Open the [Amazon Web Services home page](https://aws.amazon.com/).
 2. Choose **Create an AWS Account**.
 3. Enter your account information.
-Document the information securely and then choose **Continue**.
+[Choose a strong password](https://www.lastpass.com/password-generator), document the information securely, and then choose **Continue**.
 4. Choose **Personal**.
 5. Enter your personal information.
 6. Enter your billing information.